microsoftgraph/msgraph-sdk-javascript/CONTRIBUTING.md

 _Note: Make sure to add unit tests to validate you changes._

-Once you have done with your changes, You have to build and test your changes To build the library run,
+Build and test your changes with the following commands after you have completed your work:

 ```cmd
 npm run build